Online HR Toolkit

 There is a lot of research to suggest that people are just as productive when they work from home as they are working in the office and that productivity has continued to climb as employers embrace hybrid working.
 However, there won’t be a “one size fits all” approach as it will depend on the organisation, and every organisation will need to develop their own practices.

-The ITV’s political editor Robert Peston highlighted a survey which identified that 85% of people believe they are as productive or more productive working from home.
+The ITV’s political editor, Robert Peston, highlighted a survey which identified that 85% of people believe they are as productive or more productive working from home.

 If you are considering introducing hybrid working, you should create a hybrid working policy outlining: